chrisglass/ubuntu-standalone-builder/README.md

 ### Generating cloud-config

 The `generate_build_config.py` tool is used to produce the cloud-config that we will pass in to our cloud instance.
-Currently, it takes a single argument that specifies the output location:
+Currently, it takes an argument that specifies the output location, an optionally a "--ppa" argument specifying an extra PPA to be added to the build chroot (for custom livecd-rootfs packages for example):

 ```
-$ ./generate_build_config.py build-config.yaml
+$ ./generate_build_config.py --ppa ppa:foo/bar build-config.yaml
 ```

 The cloud-config it produces will build the artifacts that are found on